alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 ##The Windy City!##

 We landed in Chicago Saturday morning and took an Uber to our AirBnB.
 Embrace the sharing-economy.
-After checking in, we went to the nearest Red Line and picked up 3-day Vetra passes.
+After checking in, we went to the nearest Red Line and picked up 3-day Ventra passes for public transit.
 I go kind of crazy when I hear the word *unlimited*, so the passes did a ton of work that weekend.

 <p>
 <img class="pure-img center" src="/static/chicago-ventra.jpg" border="0px" />